My heart is racing. My brow is sweating. I am slowing my breathing down, hoping to catch a break.

 - Loss of enthusiasm

 These apply to the work you are doing and possibly life in general.
-Burnout is a widespread threat within professional fields and is becoming increasingly prevalent.
+Burnout syndrome is a widespread threat within professional fields and is becoming increasingly prevalent.

 If burnout is such a universal threat, why is it so difficult to address?